 Watercolor Botanical Garden Is Worth Its Price

-After my first excercise, all my former frustrations were blown away.
-My tryouts based on her book gave me the feeling, she gave me the needed tools, knowledge and excercises, so I can get there.
+After my first exercise, all my former frustrations were blown away.
+My tryouts based on her book gave me the feeling, she gave me the needed tools, knowledge and exercises, so I can get there.
 Therefore, I can recommend Rachel Eskandari‘s book Watercolor Botanical Garden to all the above mentioned groups.
-You can buy it online at Rockynook.
+You can buy it online at Rocky Nook.

 The print and eBook Bundle costs $34.99.
 You can also buy just the print book or eBook for $24.95

 and $19.99, respectively.
 If I had spent the money on the book, I would not regret it.
 Watercolor Botanical Garden is worth its price.

 Watercolor Botanical Garden in a Nutshell